telekom-security/tpotce/README.md

 1. Connections to Red Hat repositories depend on a Red Hat subscription.
 You will not be able to update the OS or install new packages if the targeted machine is not subscribed. **If your server is not attached to a Red Hat subscription, installation will fail!**
 2. Ansible is installed from a RHEL-specific repository by the installer.
 Do not attempt to install it from the upstream repositories.
 3. Docker is installed from EPEL, which is installed by the installer script.
 Do not attempt to install it from the community installer script.
-2. T-Pot will only install successfully on RHEL >= 8.
-One of the convenience dependencies (`grc`) depends on Python 2, which was removed after RHEL 7.
-It is omitted from the RHEL installation of T-Pot.
+2. T-Pot will only install successfully on RHEL 10.
+The convenience dependency `grc` is not available for RHEL and is omitted from the RHEL installation of T-Pot.

 ## Installation Types